 So…how do I know if I’m mouth breathing?

-Okay, so we’ve established that mouth breathing is common and may cause issues, and that’s there are things that can be done to address this.
+Okay, so we’ve established that mouth breathing is common and may cause issues and that there are things that can be done to address this.
 But how do you actually know if you’re mouth breathing in the first place?

 “Some of the signs of mouth breathing are easy to miss, but they often include a dry mouth, chapped lips, and frequent dental issues like cavities or gum disease,” says Dr. Miraglia.
 “Other signs include poor sleep quality, feeling tired during the day, frequent headaches, and even digestive troubles like acid reflux.”

-The signs can be tough to pinpoint, but if you feel like you be exhibiting some, an evaluation if your best first step to treating the issue.
+The signs can be tough to pinpoint, but an evaluation is your best first step to treating the issue if you feel like you might be exhibiting some.

 What can adults do to minimize these effects?